-- Foster a unified design which supports the Karns Valley Business Park concept and serves as a planning and design example for future business parks. - Locate buildings and parking so that any appropriate existing vegetation is maintained and utilized as screening and buffering. - Minimize the operational and visual intrusion of loading and or storage areas by screening them and by locating them where they will be least visible and least disruptive to private properties and dissimilar intensity uses surrounding the Business Park boundary.
+- Foster a unified design which supports the Midway Business Park concept and serves as a planning and design example for future business parks. - Locate buildings and parking so that any appropriate existing vegetation is maintained and utilized as screening and buffering. - Minimize the operational and visual intrusion of loading and storage areas by screening them and by locating them where they will be least visible and least disruptive to private properties surrounding the Business Park boundary.

-- Create an internal vehicular and pedestrian circulation system which facilitates separation of commercial and employee traffic. - Foster superior quality in architecture and landscape design throughout the Park while emphasizing low maintenance requirements. - Incorporate design solutions which will serve to minimize and/or mitigate the potential impact of on-site uses.
+- Where topographic constraints limit the effectiveness or practicality of screening exterior or rooftop elements, including mechanical units and loading docks, the developer shall make reasonable efforts to coordinate landscaping screening with adjacent property owners as an alternate to rooftop screening of mechanical equipment. - Create an internal vehicular and pedestrian circulation system which facilitates separation of commercial and employee traffic. - Foster superior quality in architecture and landscape design throughout the Park while emphasizing low maintenance requirements. - Incorporate design solutions which will serve to minimize and/or mitigate the potential impact of on-site uses.